Skip to content

 Best suited for: Clinically focused dentists

-Centered on dental hygiene and preventive care, this podcast highlights the evolving role of hygienists and underscores the growing importance of prevention and patient education in modern American practices.
+Centered on dental hygiene and preventive care, this show highlights the evolving role of hygienists.
+It reflects the growing importance of prevention and patient education in modern American practices.

 Common themes: Prevention, hygiene leadership, patient education